JustKing2610/Justin_Crispatus_project_lectorate/Phylogenetic_analysis_700_NCBI_genomes/30112023 Phylogenetic_analysis_700genomes.md

 ```

 # Multiple sequence alignment using MAFFT
 when doing an initial alignment, it was witnessed that the helveticus gene started 162 bases earlier than annotated SlpH genes from crispatus strains.
-This anomaly was caused by a an earlier ATG site in the gene, which prokka picked up to be the start codon. this was trimmed until the proper ATG which matched with the crispatus SlpH genes.
+This anomaly was caused by a an earlier ATG site in the genomic assembly of helveticus, which prokka picked up to be the start codon. this was trimmed until the proper ATG which matched with the crispatus SlpH genes.

 the E-INS-i strategy was chosen in mafft due to it's accuracy on similar types of alignments like on this dataset. as seen in the image below.
 This strategy seemed optimal since initial alignments showed a very similar profile.
 ![image](https://github.com/JustKing2610/Justin_Crispatus_project_lectorate/assets/127951903/4b64dfcf-0e44-48f1-8a52-a4f375e33b45)